It Takes So Little to Change So Much: Investigating the Robustness of a Danish Voting Advice Algorithm: Quantifying potential real-world implications of the Kandidattest 's brittleness

-Our results reveal that minor modifications of $\delta =1$ to one of the algorithm's weights can change up to 27\% of candidate recommendations, and roughly 10\% of party recommendations.
-To help put the results into context we quantify how many votes, this marginally different algorithm, could have potentially affected.
-According to Statistics Denmark~\cite{StatisticsDenmark}, there were 4,269,048 eligible voters in the 2022 general elections.
-Out of these 84.16\% actually voted in the elections.
-The Danish National Election Study surveyed a representative population of voters and determined that 62\% of voters used a VAA, of which approximately 45\% said that they ended up following the algorithm's advise.
-This puts the number of voters which could potentially be affected by VAAs to be slightly above one million.
-To quantify how many of these could have been affected we focus on our result for single modifications ($\delta=1$) and party level statistics (Fig.~\ref{fig:fig3}b).
-We focus on party level statistics as these quantify changes in how political parties are recommended.
-Assuming a modification could have occurred in any of the algorithm's weights, this puts the range of changed outcomes to lie in the range between 1.29\% ($w(d=4, I =\mathrm{\textit{neutral}})$) and 9.77\% ($w(d=0, I =\mathrm{\textit{important}})$).
-Assuming further that people only used the \textit{Kandidattest} (or that other VAAs behave similarly) this puts the number of affected voters, and thereby votes, to be between 13.000 and 98.000.
-This corresponds to 0.36\% to 2.73\% of cast votes.
-Converting votes to the number of seats in parliament (where one mandate usually requires between 17.000 and 20.000 votes) it put the effect of the modification conservatively to be between 0 mandates and 4-5 mandates.
+We focus here on the results for `random users' as they incorporate the nuances around question importance (for `real-world' users, we used the same importance for all questions).
+Our results reveal that minor modifications to $\delta =1$ in one of the algorithm's weights can change up to 27\% of candidate recommendations, and roughly 9\% of party recommendations.
+To help put this into context, we quantify how many votes this marginally different algorithm could have potentially affected.
+According to the Danish Parliament~\cite{folketing}, there were 4,303,429 eligible voters in the 2026 general elections, and of these, 83.98\% actually voted.
+The Danish National Election Study surveyed a representative sample of voters in 2022 and found that 62\% of voters used a VAA.
+Approximately 45\% of respondents who used a VAA also reported following the algorithm's advice ~\cite{DanishNationalElectionStudy}.
+This puts the number of voters who could potentially be affected by VAA to be slightly above one million.
+To quantify how many of these could have been affected, we focus on our result for single modifications ($\delta=1$) and party level statistics (Fig.~\ref{fig:fig3}b), as these quantify changes in how political parties are recommended.

+Assuming a modification could have occurred in any of the algorithm's weights, this puts the range of changed outcomes to lie in the range between 1.38\% ($w(d=4, I =\mathrm{\textit{neutral}})$) and 9.42\% ($w(d=0, I =\mathrm{\textit{important}})$).
+Assuming further that people used the \textit{Kandidattest} (or other VAAs that behave similarly) to form an opinion on who to vote for, this puts the number of potentially affected voters, and thereby votes, to be between 14.000 and 95.000.
+This corresponds to 0.39\% to 2.63\% of cast votes.
+Converting votes to the number of seats in the parliament (where one mandate usually requires between 17.000 and 20.000 votes), this puts the effect of the modification conservatively to be between 0 mandates and 4-5 mandates.